Say Hello to the Cute & Easy Fern Stitch

 Fern Stitch: Method 1

 There are two methods to creating the fern stitch that I’ll cover & I encourage you to follow along because it’s always easier to remember something when you do them. 🙂

-Start at the beginning of the middle line and add a straight stitch from A to B.
+- Start your needle at the beginning of the middle line and add a straight stitch from A to B.